 Open data: data management plan

-The costs associated with storing and sharing research data are regarded as overheads for the project’s host organisation, but they may also be legitimately accepted as research costs to be covered with Academy research funding.
+The costs associated with storing and sharing research data and material are regarded as overheads for the project’s host organisation, but they may also be legitimately accepted as research costs to be covered with Academy research funding.

-Data management, listing and archiving services are provided by, for instance
+Data management, listing and archiving services are provided by, for instance:

 - the Finnish Social Science Data Archive (FSD), which also accepts data from the humanities and health sciences, for instance

-- the FIN-CLARIN consortium (language resources)
+- FIN-CLARIN (language resources)

-- AVAA open data publishing portal
+- CSC’s FAIRDATA services and the AVAA open research data portal

 - CERN’s Zenodo service